 This is why I’ll end up hiring you, even if you’re twice the cost of somebody who gives me zero confidence in their ability to print money for me.

 So your portfolio should be less of a list of past clients, and instead stories — case studies that state: “I was approached with X problem, I did Y, and Z is what this client’s business looks like because of my work.”

 Your client probably won’t always be comfortable with letting you share a detailed version of “Z” — financial metrics are usually buried behind a non-disclosure agreement.
 However, when soliciting the testimonials that you’ll want to include in your case studies, make sure that the questions you ask that prompt your testimonial are aimed at, “How have I made your business better?”

-Checkout the website for my course, the Consultancy Masterclass.
+Check out the success stories on my website.
 None of the testimonials say, “Brennan is awesome to work with!”
 Instead, the testimonials I’ve gathered are focused on how I’ve made people’s businesses better off (and made them more money.)
 You’ll see a lot of multiples: “I 10xed…”, “the class was worth 20x”… This was intentional, because I want prospective buyers to be able to see that I’m positioning myself as an investment, and not an expense.